jakub-galecki/CAH/README.md

 - MongoDB
 - WebSockets
 - Express
-- JSON RPC - as the method of communication between client and server
+- JSON RPC - as the method of communication between a client and server

 <a name="install"></a>